hrobasti/underwatertrees-plugin/README.md

 # UnderwaterTrees – Paper Plugin

-Minimal Paper plugin for Minecraft 1.21.10 that allows placing saplings underwater with configurable materials, localization and live config reload.
+Minimal Paper plugin for Minecraft 1.21.x that allows placing saplings underwater with configurable materials, localization and live config reload.

-## Requirements
+## Build

-**Build Requirements**
+**Requirements**
 - Java 21 (JDK)
 - Gradle (optional) – you can also use the included Gradle Wrapper

-**Server Requirements**
-- Paper Server 1.21.x

-## Build

 From the project root directory: